Best 2 Person Tents

 The Overall Weight

-Q: How Long Will a Tent Last?
+Q: How Long Will it Last?

-Other factors, however, such as where you use the tent can also decrease its lifespan.
+Other factors, however, such as where you use the it can also decrease its lifespan.
 If it lives in higher altitudes that experience more extreme conditions, it is only common sense that it will not last as long.

 Q: How Do You Prevent Mildew?

-If you are not careful, mildew can begin to grow in your tent and that is obviously not what you want.
+If you are not careful, mildew can begin to grow and that is obviously not what you want.
 Thankfully, it is pretty easy to avoid mildew build-up.
 Do you want to know how?
 It is simple, really.
-Granted you never store your tent wet for more than 24 hours, mildew should not begin to grow.
+Granted you never store your gear wet for more than 24 hours, mildew should not begin to grow.
 Yet, if you leave it for a few days in warm weather, while it is stored with moisture, the mildew formation process will begin.
 So, what is the big deal anyway?

-Q: Why Does Condensation Get Inside a Tent?
+Q: Why Does Condensation Get Inside?

 Q: Is There a Way to Repair Tears?